All posts Talk to Flora

 Script 5: Maintenance Plan or Service Agreement Opportunity

 Not every after-hours call becomes a same-night dispatch.
-Some become an opportunity to move the customer into recurring revenue.
+Some become an opportunity to move the customer into a recurring revenue relationship.

 Transition line:

-“Once we get this immediate issue handled, we can also show you a maintenance option that helps reduce emergency breakdowns and after-hours surprises.”
+"Once we get this immediate issue handled, we can also walk you through a maintenance option that helps reduce emergency breakdowns and after-hours surprises."

 Follow-up line:

-“A lot of homeowners call us after the system goes down and then decide they want a service plan in place before the next season.”
+"A lot of homeowners reach out after a system goes down and then decide they want a service plan in place before the next season hits."

 Why this works: